IU-Capstone-Project-2025/edhub/manifesto/README.md

 someone of the caveats of a function's implementation if a careless refactoring may cause a bug.

+### 9. No redundant functions

+If a function **in the commit history** may be useful in the future but is not currently needed, it should be removed from the codebase.
+If it is ever needed again, it may be restored from the history.

+Benefits: the fewer functions there are, the easier the code becomes.

 ### Signatures

 I have read and understood the rules and will follow them.
 If applying the rules